If you're looking to understand, edit, or update your S3 event mapping, you're in the right place!

 If you previously started working on a draft and want to pick up where you left off, go to your Draft.

-2. Click 'Edit' in the top right corner.
+2. Click 'Start draft' or 'Edit draft' in the top right corner.

 3. Please regularly save your work to avoid being disconnected from the platform and losing your modifications.

 - Get less granular: group events together